R4ptX/CTF-Writeups/nullconCTF/2025/Web/dogfinderv2/dogfinderv2.md

+# Writeup Author
+hsw

+## Description
+I still like dogs, so I tried to make the previous version more secure.
+The treat is now in the root directory - that should help, shouldn't it?

+## Solution
 I guess everyone can easily do the v1, and just lacked a little luck for v2, yall know its only have pg_execute_server_program, i tested multiple time with https://book.hacktricks.wiki/en/network-services-pentesting/pentesting-postgresql.html?highlight=pentest%20postgre#rce with still no luck, after ~1 hour, i got the flag:

 ![](./images/gpt1.png)